 Sustainable Communities Partnership

-Western’s SCP program focuses the energy and ideas of faculty and students upon the issues that cities face as our society transitions to a more sustainable future.
-SCP partners with one community each academic year, facilitating a program in which many Western courses complete service-learning projects that address problems identified by the partner.
+Western’s Sustainable Communities Partnership (SCP) program focuses the energy and ideas of faculty and students upon the issues that cities and counties face as our society transitions to a more sustainable future.
+SCP partners with one or two communities each academic year, facilitating a program in which many Western courses complete service-learning projects that address problems identified by the partner.

 In the 2016—2017 academic year, SCP will partner with the City of Edmonds, WA.
 Eleven courses will be engaged in efforts to deal with specific issues faced by the City:

 - Ecological Restoration (ESCI 470, fall 2016) will recommend methods by which Edmonds can minimize stormwater impacts upon the Edmonds Marsh.
 Retrieve the report.

 - Campus Sustainability Planning Studio (ENVS 471, fall 2016) will research the means by which Edmonds might best handle food waste and construction waste.
 Retrieve the report.